cristianrubioa/pynaoqi-installation-for-mac/README.md

 2. Extract Python SDK:

-**Note:** In case of downloading from the repository, go to the third step
+**Note:** In case of downloading from the repository, go to the third step.

 ```